This article is for WebinarJam only.

 Confirm that you are using the same channel as you have your webinar content on.
 You may need to associate this channel with your main Google account.

 Contact YouTube Support

-If, while in the process of accessing your WebinarJam live room, you get the error message “YouTube Configuration Error” as displayed below, then something in your YouTube connection is not correct.
+If you see the error, “YouTube misconfiguration” while accessing your WebinarJam live room, something in the YouTube connection is not correct.